Applications for the Rural Regenerator Fellowship are now closed as of June 7, 2022. Applicants will receive notifications August 4 - 8, 2022.

 - While we know that “rural” has a broad definition and that people have multi-centered relationships with place, we will only consider applicants that currently live or work or demonstrate a strong connection to communities of 50,000 people or fewer.

-- Not be a current Creative Economy or Rural Regenerator Fellow (2021 - 22 cohorts).
+- Not be a current or past Rural Regenerator Fellow.
 Participation in other Springboard programs, including CCLI, is ok.

 - Not be an employee or board member of Springboard for the Arts (independent contractors, including current Artist Career Consultants, are eligible to apply)